TeselaGen/teselagen-manual/chp/chp7/chp7_2.md

+## Changing the assembly strategy for a part

 After mapping a sequence to a part, it is possible to instruct j5 to use a particular assembly strategy for the part during DNA construction.

 With a part selected (active) in the design canvas, to set the assembly strategy for the selected part, go to the right panel of the DeviceEditor display, and click on the drop-down menu button just below "Forced Assembly Strategy".
 Doing so will display the menu of assembly strategy choices you may choose from ("None" (the default, allowing j5 the freedom to choose), "DIGEST", "Direct Synthesis", "Annealed Oligos", "PCR", "Embed_in_primer_forward", and "Embed_in_primer_reverse" (see the "Target part order list file" page in the "j5 input files" section for more information)).